azirbel/website/hugo/content/index.md

 SASS and other new stuff, which required having a build process.
 You can see my setup [on Github](https://github.com/azirbel/website).

 Hugo comes with an RSS feed.
-You can use the RSS icon in the sidebar to get it.
+If you use RSS, and I know you don't, you can use the RSS icon in the sidebar to subscribe.